 During the competition, indoor and outdoor search and rescue scenarios may be encountered.
 Before the run, the teams will be given basic information about the scenario.
 This will include the location of the disaster (indoor/outdoor) and possible dangers.
 Teams will be required to search for victims located in different places in the arena and park their robots "near" each victim (somewhere in radius of 1.5 meters around the victim, but Technical Committee has the final word on when a robot is enough "close").
-Teams do not to submit any material to the referees for scoring, but Technical Committee may ask for maps generated by each team to compare their performance and release their outputs to other teams.
-Scoring will be made according to number of robots parked near victims and the time required to detect victims.
+Teams can be asked to submit maps generated by their robots to the Technical Committee for scoring, for comparing performance, and for sharing information between teams.
+Scoring will be made according to number of robots parked near victims, the time required to detect victims, and the amount of area covered by the robots.